pristonmuema/priston-muema/README.md

 ### :man_technologist: About Me :

 I am an accomplished Software Engineer with a proven history of achievements, skilled at collaborating with clients, colleagues, and project managers to achieve software engineering goals.
 I possess a comprehensive grasp of the entire development cycle, including SAFe Agile practices.
 My expertise lies in leveraging diverse back-end technologies to create and assess code quality.
-Presently, I am dedicated to enhancing my proficiency in React JS to gain a deeper insight into optimizing API performance.
+Presently, I am dedicated to enhancing my proficiency in Python (Django) and React JS to gain a deeper insight into optimizing API performance.

 🥅 Goal-oriented and driven to deliver high-quality software that meets the needs of the business and its customers.
 Passionate about using technology to solve real-world problems and make a positive impact on the world.